Venice biennial 2017: a crappy show with rave reviews

 Art installations that catch attention

-On the upside, the exhibition is gender-even, nationality-diverse, with the majority of the unknown artists representing both influential and obscure countries.
+On the upside, the exhibition is gender-equal, nationality-diverse, with the majority of the unknown artists representing both influential and obscure countries.
 There are a few art installations at the main complex of the biennale that caught my eye.

 The Zimbabwe Pavilion